In a previous tutorial, we discussed how the

 nohup.out file if you don’t need it anymore.

 nohup command is helpful, but only if you know you will need it at the time you start the process.
 The

-bash job control system provides other methods of achieving similar results with the
+bash job control system provides other methods of achieving similar results with the built-in

-CTRL-C).
-It will immediately be removed from the list in the
+CTRL + C. Instead, the job will immediately be removed from the list in the

 jobs output and no longer associated with the terminal.